IBM-Cloud/docs-services/README.md

 The getting started template (and using the guideline comments it contains) provide a consistent look and feel to the documentation for all of the service across the Bluemix platform.
 The product documentation provided for a service should enable your potential users to quickly determine that they want your service and then quickly get up and running with it.
 Any supplemental information you choose to add should be task-based and it should support the productive use of the service.

 ### Using the Copyright and Last Updated header (Required)
 Both the span of years your content has been published across, and the last date that you updated your content is included at the top of the getting started template.
-It must apper in your file in exactly the format shown in the following example:
+It must apper in your file in exactly the format as it is in the getting started template, as shown in the following example:

 ```
 ---